tigera-cs/wireguard/README.md

 - Inter-node pod traffic: IPv4 only
 - Inter-node, host-network traffic, IPv4/IPv6: supported only on managed clusters deployed on EKS and AKS

+**Supported platforms**

+- Kubernetes, on-premises using Calico CNI
+- EKS using Calico CNI
+- EKS using AWS CNI
+- AKS using Calico CNI
+- AKS using Azure CNI

 **Unsupported**

 - Encrypted same-node pod traffic